The most unique feature of Kairos—our editorial review process—includes three distinct tiers, or stages of review.

 - Tier One

-- When the editors receive a submission, they evaluate it, deciding if it is indeed appropriate for Kairos and if it is of sufficient quality and scholarly merit to enter our formal editorial review process.
-If it is, then they promote the submission to Tier Two.
+- When the editors receive a submission, they evaluate it, deciding if it is indeed appropriate for Kairos.
+To evaluate the potential quality and scholarly merit of the proposed work, it is then reviewed by a team of editors during a monthly Teir 1 Review meeting.
+This review will determine whether the submission is ready to enter our formal editorial review process.
+We provide feedback to the author(s) if it is not yet ready for the next stage of review.
+If it is ready, then the submission is promoted to Tier Two.

 - Tier Two